-You can also use lubricants when you have sex to make it feel more comfortable and pleasurable.
+You can also use lubricants when you have sex to make it more comfortable and pleasurable.
 Lubricants can be water-based, silicone-based or oil-based.
 You can buy them from chemists, some supermarkets or online.

 After pelvic radiotherapy, the blood vessels in the lining of the vagina can become fragile.
-This means they can bleed more easily, especially after sex.
-Bleeding may also be caused by:
+This means they can bleed more easily after sex or after using the vaginal dilators.
+Bleeding may be caused by:

-Bowel or bladder late effects
+Bowel or bladder changes

 After radiotherapy, you may develop changes to the bowel or bladder.
 It is common to have some mild changes, but much less common to have severe side effects that affect your quality of life.
-If this happens, symptoms may develop months or sometimes years after radiotherapy treatment.
+If this happens, symptoms may develop months, or sometimes years, after radiotherapy treatment.